5mil/space/doc/README_windows.txt

 Setup
 -----
-After completing windows setup then run spaceballs-qt.
+After completing windows setup then run BudMax-qt.
-Alternatively you can run windows command line (cmd) in spaceballs program dir. cd daemon spaceballsd
+Alternatively you can run windows command line (cmd) in BudMax program dir. cd daemon
+  BudMaxd
-You would need to create a configuration file spaceballs.conf in the default wallet directory.
-Grant access to spaceballsd/spaceballs-qt in anti-virus and firewall applications if necessary.
+You would need to create a configuration file BudMax.conf in the default wallet directory.
+Grant access to BudMaxd/BudMax-qt in anti-virus and firewall applications if necessary.

 The software automatically finds other nodes to connect to.
-You can enable Universal Plug and Play (UPnP) with your router/firewall or forward port 9901 (TCP) to your computer so you can receive incoming connections.  spaceballs works without incoming connections, but allowing incoming connections helps the spaceballs network.
+You can enable Universal Plug and Play (UPnP) with your router/firewall or forward port 9901 (TCP) to your computer so you can receive incoming connections.
+BudMax works without incoming connections, but allowing incoming connections helps the BudMax network.

 Upgrade
 -------
 All your existing coins/transactions should be intact with the upgrade.
-To upgrade from 0.4, first backup wallet in qt menu or by command line spaceballsd backupwallet <destination_backup_file>
+To upgrade from 0.4, first backup wallet in qt menu or by command line BudMaxd backupwallet <destination_backup_file>
-Then shutdown spaceballsd by
+Then shutdown BudMaxd by
-spaceballsd stop
+BudMaxd stop
 Uninstall v0.4 client, download and install v0.5 client.
 If upgrade is performed after or close to upgrade deadline, blockchain re-download is required.